 Figure 62 — EDMG Flow Control Extension Configuration element format

-The Element ID, Length, and Element ID fields are defined in 9.4.2.1.
-The RBUFCAP field is defined in 9.3.1.9.7.
+The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1.

+When sent in ADDBA response, the RBUFCAP field is as defined in 9.3.1.9.7.
+This field is reserved when it sent in ADDBA request frame.

+When sent in ADDBA response, the Flow Control Status field is defined in figure 63, this field is reserved when it sent in ADDBA request frame.